-The male-to-female ratio of HL is 1.3:1.
+The male-to-female ratio of Hodgkin lymphoma is 1.3:1.

 The age-specific incidence of the disease is bimodal, with the greatest peak in the third decade of life and a second, smaller peak after the age of 50 years.

-HL occurs less commonly in African-Americans (2.3 cases per 100,000 persons) than in Caucasians (3 per 100,000 persons).
+Hodgkin lymphoma occurs less commonly in African Americans (2.3 cases per 100,000 persons) than in Caucasians (3 per 100,000 persons).

-HL is a lymph node–based malignancy and commonly presents as an asymptomatic lymphadenopathy that may progress to predictable clinical sites.
+Hodgkin lymphoma is a lymph node–based malignancy and commonly presents as an asymptomatic lymphadenopathy that may progress to predictable clinical sites.

 Location of Lymphadenopathy

-HL may affect extranodal tissues by direct invasion (contiguity; the so-called E lesion) or by hematogenous dissemination (stage IV disease).
+Hodgkin lymphoma may affect extranodal tissues by direct invasion (contiguity; the so-called E lesion) or by hematogenous dissemination (stage IV disease).
 The most commonly involved extranodal site is the lungs.
 Liver, bone marrow, and bone may also be involved.

 In a biopsied lymph node, the Reed-Sternberg (R-S) cell is the diagnostic tumor cell that must be identified within the appropriate cellular milieu of lymphocytes, eosinophils, and histiocytes.
-HL is a unique malignancy pathologically in that the tumor cells constitute a minority of the cell population, whereas normal inflammatory cells are the major cell component.
+Hodgkin lymphoma is a unique malignancy pathologically in that the tumor cells constitute a minority of the cell population, whereas normal inflammatory cells are the major cell component.
 As a result, it may be difficult to identify R-S cells in some specimens.
 Also, other lymphoproliferations may have cells resembling R-S cells.

 Studies have confirmed the B-cell origin of the R-S cell.
 Single-cell polymerase chain reaction (PCR) analysis of classic R-S cells shows a follicular center B-cell origin for these cells with clonally rearranged but crippled V heavy-chain genes, presumably leading to inhibition of apoptosis.
 Also, high levels of the nuclear transcription factor-kappa-B (NF-kB) have been found in R-S cells; these high NF-kB levels may play a role in pathogenesis by interfering with apoptosis.
-A molecular link between R-S cells and tumor cells of mediastinal diffuse large B-cell lymphoma has been recently found in gene-profiling studies.

 This is the second most common histology.
-It is more often diagnosed in males, who usually present with generalized lymphadenopathy or extranodal disease and with associated systemic symptoms.
+It is more often diagnosed in older males, who usually present with generalized lymphadenopathy or extranodal disease and with associated systemic symptoms.
 R-S cells are frequently identified; bands of collagen are absent, although fine reticular fibrosis may be present; and the cellular background includes lymphocytes, eosinophils, neutrophils, and histiocytes.